Allstate Claims Injury Lawyer in Dallas Time-Limits To Investigate Claims

 Personal Injury Protection: You have up to 3 years to file a claim under Personal Injury Protection (PIP), and you have up to 4 years to file a complaint if your claim is denied under PIP (the contractual statute of limitations time period in Texas).

 If you are injured in an accident, the Allstate insurance adjuster’s job is to pay as little money for your claim as possible.
 They will refuse to pay your claim if they have the option to do so.
 Allstate adjusters are trained and experienced in gathering information that will allow them to deny part or all of a claim.
 They will question you in order to elicit a response that will allow them to deny a portion or all of your claim.
 Allow your attorney to represent you in dealings with Allstate.
-A personal injury lawyer who specializes in car accidents will know how to respond to any Allstate insurance adjuster’s questions in a way that protects your claim.EVIDENCE YOU NEED TO PROTECT YOUR CASE
+A personal injury attorney who specializes in car accidents will know how to respond to any Allstate insurance adjuster’s questions in a way that protects your claim.EVIDENCE YOU NEED TO PROTECT YOUR CASE

 If you have been involved in an accident and injured by an Allstate driver you should start taking steps to protect your claim.
 The fact that the other driver admits responsibility at the outset does not guarantee that they will continue to do so.
 Some people begin to justify and make excuses for their actions after the initial shock of the accident, even blaming you.
 They could be concerned about their insurance rates, or they could change their story after speaking with their spouse or friends.
 Gather the following information to protect your case.